 If an instructor decides to replace a regular, written final exam with an alternative method of final student assessment, such as a term paper, oral exam, take-home exam, or final project for a particular course, on a permanent basis, then the instructor should submit a proposal to modify the course and provide a new syllabus.
-Similarly, if the instructor decides to reinstate a regularly scheduled written final exam for a course that has been previously approved with an alternative method of final examination or no final examination, on a permanent basis, then the instructor should submit a proposal to modify the course and provide a new syllabus.
+Similarly, if the instructor decides to reinstate a regularly scheduled written final exam for a course that has been previously approved with an alternative method of final examination or no final examination, on a permanent basis, then the instructor should submit a proposal to modify the course.

-2.1.3.2.2 Temporary Change (last updated 10/11/11)
+2.1.3.2.2 Temporary Change (last updated 09/14/18)